The Top 10 Things I Learned in Culinary School

 Post Image

-Here are the top ten things I learned in culinary school.
+But 10 big-picture lessons stand out among everything else I learned in culinary school.
 Some of these things are easily teachable (like quartering a chicken), while other things like reading recipe simply require a good teacher or time in the kitchen.

-1. How to read a recipe.
+1. How to read a recipe — like really read one

 Learning how to read a recipe is arguably the most important thing you can learn as a new cook.
 It’s not about just reading directions and gathering ingredients.
 Chef always asked us to write out the recipe in our own words in class so that we would have a better understanding of what was needed.
 As you read a recipe, he said, you should start miming how the recipe will work in your own way.

-3. How to quarter and truss a chicken.
+3. How to quarter and truss a chicken

 We worked with a lot of meat and fish in culinary school, but the most essential thing we learned was how to quarter and truss a chicken.
 I didn’t find it easy, but with continued practice I’m starting to get the hang of it.
+(Hint: kitchen shears make breaking down a chicken so much easier.)

-4. The importance of a good paring knife.
+4. The importance of a good paring knife

 Everyone always talks about how important a good chef’s knife is, but a good paring knife is also really essential in any kitchen.
 Until culinary school, I’m embarrassed to say, I didn’t even own a paring knife.
 We used it in class all the time to cut and peel vegetables, trim out ugly spots on potatoes, and do any small work that a chef’s knife simply couldn’t.

-Butter makes things delicious, salt adds flavor (trust me, you are always under-salting everything), lemon adds freshness, and eggs are just the miracle ingredient that can do anything and everything in the kitchen.
+• Eggs are just the miracle ingredient that can do anything and everything in the kitchen.

 8. Creativity comes from making do with what you have.